-"New House cads: "exclaimed Kangaroo of the Shell."
-Shall we lend you a hand, Tommy?"
-"Keep off!" roared Figgins.
+"New House cads!" exclaimed Kangaroo of the Shell.
+"Shall we lend you a hand, Tommy?"
+"You keep off!" roared Figgins.
 "These cads have wrecked our study, and we're going to mop them up!"

 "Bai Jove!
-They're goin' it!" exclaimed Arthur Augustus D'Arcy, arriving breathless at the door of the

-Augustus D'Arcy, arriving breathless at the door of the study with his comrades.
+They're goin' it!" exclaimed Arthur Augustus D'Arcy, arriving breathless at the door of the study with his comrades.

 "What-ho!" grinned Blake.
+"Go

-"Go it, ye cripples!"
+it, ye cripples!"